Device file: Block devices

 Block special files or block devices provide buffered access to hardware devices, and provide some abstraction from their specifics.
 Unlike character devices, block devices will always allow the programmer to read or write a block of any size (including single characters/bytes) and any alignment.
 The downside is that because block devices are buffered, the programmer does not know how long it will take before written data is passed from the kernel's buffers to the actual device, or indeed in what order two separate writes will arrive at the physical device.
 Additionally, if the same hardware exposes both character and block devices, there is a risk of data corruption due to clients using the character device being unaware of changes made in the buffers of the block device.

 Most systems create both block and character devices to represent hardware like hard disks.
 FreeBSD and Linux notably do not; the former has removed support for block devices, while the latter creates only block devices.
-In Linux, to get a character device for a disk, one must use the "raw" driver, though one can get the same effect as opening a character device by opening the block device with the Linux-specific O_DIRECT flag.
+To get the effect of a character device from a block device on Linux, one must open the device with the Linux-specific O_DIRECT flag.

 Pseudo-devices

 Device nodes on Unix-like systems do not necessarily have to correspond to physical devices.
-Nodes that lack this correspondence form the group of pseudo-devices.
+Nodes that lack this correspondence are called pseudo-devices.
 They provide various functions handled by the operating system.
 Some of the most commonly used (character-based) pseudo-devices include: